 Affidavit of Heirship: A sworn statement providing genealogical information that may be used in support of facts but is not, standing alone, legally admissible as evidence.
 It is used when someone dies without a will and the estate is small.

-Assignment: The sale, transfer or conveyance of all or a fraction of ownership interest or rights owned in real estate or other such property.
-The term is commonly used in the oil and gas business to convey working interest, leases, royalty, overriding royalty interests, and net profit interests.
+Assignment: The sale, transfer, or conveyance of all or a fraction of ownership interest or rights owned in real estate or other such property.
+The term is commonly used in the oil and gas business to convey working interests, leases, royalty, overriding royalty interests, and net profit interests.

 Assignment Clause: A clause in a legal instrument that allows either party to the contract to assign all or part of their interest to others.

 Basic Lease Provisions: The main parts of a lease which identify-

 Bonus Consideration: A cash payment by the lessee for the extraction of an oil and gas lease by the mineral owner, usually given in dollars per acre.

 Bundle of Sticks: Refers to the complexity of property ownership and the rights that go along with it.
 When referring to land title the main two entities are Royalty and Executive Rights.